Characters of Chrono Trigger: Zeal

 Queen Zeal (ジール, Jīru) is the ruler of the kingdom of the same name in 12,000 BC.
 Her change from kind and loving to evil and manipulative seems to be linked to her interest in Lavos, whom she wishes to use to achieve power and eternal life.
 Zeal's court of Enlightened Ones includes her magician and general, Dalton, her young son, Janus, her unwilling daughter, Schala, and the mysterious Prophet (actually Magus in disguise).
-Zeal becomes the antagonist for a period of the game and eventually becomes the catalyst for the death of Crono.
+Zeal becomes the antagonist for a period of the game and eventually the catalyst for the death of Crono.
 She commissions to have the Mammon Machine built for direct communication to Lavos, as well as to help the creature achieve more power.
 Eventually, Zeal raises her Ocean Palace and lives in the Black Omen for several thousand years, even into the post-apocalyptic world of 2300 AD.
 She is eventually killed by Crono and company if they infiltrate the Black Omen.